How to exercise your pelvic floor muscles to avoid incontinence

 In short, exercising your pelvic floor muscles will help you in all stages of your life, especially during pregnancy, if you have problems finding the correct muscles or you need specific exercises, please contact our physiotherapist, they will create a personalised exercising routine for you.

 We hope this information is useful for you.
-If you have questions or need information about our treatments please contact us, we are always happy to help.
+If you need advice or have any questions about our treatments, please contact us.
+You can find us in Mill Hill Broadway and Islington.
+We are always happy to help.